Self-Injectable Weight Management Treatment

 What will be included in my prescription?

-• Pre-filled injectable treatment pens:
+• Pre-filled injectable treatment pens

 • A sharps box

-• Needles for the pre-filled pens
+• Needles for the pre-filled pens (if required)

 Please note: the price of this medication can vary between pharmacies.
 This should be checked directly with your chosen pharmacy.